fortplot_matplotlib_session.f90 Source File

 use fortplot_logging, only: log_error, log_warning, log_info

-use fortplot_security, only: safe_remove_file
+use fortplot_system_runtime, only: delete_file_runtime

 use fortplot_system_viewer, only: launch_system_viewer